apache/inlong-website/docs/modules/dataproxy/overview.md

 ---
 title: Overview
 ---
-## 1 intro

 Inlong-dataProxy belongs to the inlong proxy layer and is used for data collection, reception and forwarding.
 Through format conversion, the data is converted into TDMsg1 format that can be cached and processed by the cache layer
 InLong-dataProxy acts as a bridge from the InLong collection end to the InLong buffer end.
 Dataproxy pulls the relationship between the business group id and the corresponding topic name from the manager module, and internally manages the producers of multiple topics
 The overall architecture of inlong-dataproxy is based on Apache Flume.
 On the basis of this project, inlong-bus expands the source layer and sink layer, and optimizes disaster tolerance forwarding, which improves the stability of the system.

-## 2 architecture
+## Architecture

 ![](img/architecture.png)

- 	1. The source layer opens port monitoring, which is realized through netty server.
+- The source layer opens port monitoring, which is realized through netty server.
 The decoded data is sent to the channel layer
- 	2. The channel layer has a selector, which is used to choose which type of channel to go.
+- The channel layer has a selector, which is used to choose which type of channel to go.
 If the memory is eventually full, the data will be processed.
- 	3. The data of the channel layer will be forwarded through the sink layer.
+- The data of the channel layer will be forwarded through the sink layer.
 The main purpose here is to convert the data to the TDMsg1 format and push it to the cache layer (tube is more commonly used here)

-## 3 DataProxy support configuration instructions
+## DataProxy Configuration

-DataProxy supports configurable source-channel-sink, and the configuration method is the same as the configuration file structure of flume:
+DataProxy supports configurable source-channel-sink, and the configuration method is the same as the configuration file structure of flume.

-Source configuration example and corresponding notes:
+- Source configuration example:
 ```shell
 agent1.sources.tcp-source.channels = ch-msg1 ch-msg2 ch-msg3 ch-more1 ch-more2 ch-more3 ch-msg5 ch-msg6 ch-msg7 ch-msg8 ch-msg9 ch-msg10 ch-transfer ch -Back
 Define the channel used in the source.
 Note that if the configuration below this source uses the channel, it needs to be annotated here